YUKON OCEAN PODCAST

 Ft.
 (Names of Science & Cultural Interviewee/s)

-This episode aims to leave you in awe, even if it brings a few tears to your eyes, as it explores the cognitive and emotional complexity of beluga whales—an Arctic species with deep cultural and ecological significance.
+This episode aims to leave you in awe, even if it brings a few tears to your eyes, as it explores the cognitive and emotional complexity of beluga whales; an Arctic species with deep cultural and ecological significance.
 Deeply intertwined with Inuit culture, belugas are revered not only for their spiritual importance but also for their practical contributions, providing sustenance, clothing, and essential materials for survival.
 The episode delves into the beluga's remarkable social behaviors, such as their playful interactions, strong familial bonds, and exceptional ability to mimic sounds.
 However, the melting of sea ice and increasing shipping traffic are posing serious threats to their habitat.
-Joined by field experts, Bec examines the profound impact of climate change on beluga populations and the urgent need for conservation efforts and legislative action to protect them.
+Joined by field experts, Bec examines the profound impact of climate change on beluga populations and the urgent need for conservation efforts and legislative action to better understand them.

 Ep.
 4: Krill